pfriedrix/FlowKit/README.md

 # FlowKit

-This project provides a Redux-like architecture implemented in Swift, designed to manage state in applications effectively.
+This project provides a UDF-like architecture implemented in Swift, designed to manage state in applications effectively.
 It centralizes the application's state and logic, making the app's behavior predictable and easy to maintain.

 ## Table of Contents